dkrovi2/appliedstats/anova.md

 Let's see what this looks like in a few situations.
-In each of the following examples, we'll consider sampling 20 observations ($n_i = 20$) from three populations (groups).
+In each of the following examples, we'll consider sampling 20 observations ($n_i = 20$) from three populations (groups; $g = 3$).

 First, consider $\mu_A = -5, \mu_B = 0, \mu_C = 5$ with $\sigma = 1$.

 \begin{center}\includegraphics{anova_files/figure-latex/unnamed-chunk-9-1} \end{center}

 The left panel shows the three normal distributions we are sampling from.
 The ticks along the $x$-axis show the randomly sampled observations.
-The right panel, re-displays only the sampled values in a boxplot.
+The right panel re-displays only the sampled values in a boxplot.
 Note that the mid-line of the boxes is usually the sample median.
 These boxplots have been modified to use the sample mean.

 Here the sample means vary a lot around the overall sample mean, which is the solid grey line on the right panel.
 Within the groups there is variability, but it is still obvious that the sample means are very different.

-As a result, we we obtain a *large* test statistic, thus *small* p-value.
+As a result, we obtain a *large* test statistic, thus *small* p-value.

 - $F = 374.4469511$
 - $\text{p-value} = \ensuremath{1.6349862\times 10^{-33}}$